- Personal Health Information & Self-Help»

 2. Empaths cannot stand being lied to.

 All it takes is a simple glance in your direction to know you are lying to us.
-A lot of people do not realize this, but being lied to really sucks for an empath.
+Many people do not realize this, but being lied to really sucks for an empath.
 Or, if someone says one thing, but is feeling or thinking another.
-Empaths feel it ooze into every aspect of the relationship...and it usually ends the relationship.
+Empaths feel it ooze into every aspect of the relationship, and it usually ends the relationship.

-I remember a time when my son got in trouble for playing air soft guns with some friends near a friend's house.
+I remember a time when my son got in trouble for playing air soft guns with some friends near another friend's house.
 Out of all the kids involved, he was the only one that told the truth, and we paid half of the damage to the house.
-They expected us to pay for all of it, but there were other children involved, so we weren't the only parents that should cover the cost of the damage.
+They expected us to pay for all of it, but there were other children involved.
+Therefore, we weren't the only parents that should cover the cost of the damage.
 I had NEVER been prouder to hear my son tell me the truth.
 The real funny part is: when he was 4 years old, his preschool teacher told me that she had NEVER seen a child show empathy at such a young age.
 He was concerned about one of his friends that had been hurt on the playground.
 I feel, deep down, my son already knew that I had the gift of empathy, and he knew how I would feel being lied to.
 In my opinion, I got to be one of the mothers to raise my vision of the perfect young man.
+My hope is that his fiancée will always be proud to call him her husband.

 I also remembered an event where my son tried to control his father's negative behavior.
 It was my son's 9th birthday, and it was the day we got our black lab puppy.
 His father scolded me for playing with the puppy.
 My son said, "Dad, it's fine.
-Leave her alone."
+Leave mom alone."
 Remembering this made me realize that my son had many other empathic events just like this one.
 Now that we both know what we are, my hope is that he will be able to see it as a gift, and not a curse that I had initially thought it was.
 However, I have had more time to be ridiculed because of it.
 Knowing now, why I was so different.
+Not many people like the odd ball.
+Now that my son knows what he is, maybe he can learn to deal with some of the issues that I was too late to deal with on my own.

 3. Negative media images directly affect us.